Web Agents 2024.3

 • Install the web server before you install the agent.

-• Install only one Web Agent for each web server, and configure as many agent instances as necessary.
+• Install only one Web Agents Documentation for each web server, and configure as many agent instances as necessary.

 • For environments with load balancers or reverse proxies, consider the communication between the agent and the AM servers, and between the agent and the client.
 Configure both AM and the environment before you install the agent.
 Learn more from Configure load balancers and reverse proxies.